 Baby is showing more interest in food during these months.
 They may begin to eat cereal and pureed foods.
 When you are spoon feeding your baby, you will notice their mouth open in anticipation of the next delicious bite!

-In our next milestone article we will highlight baby’s development from seven months to their first birthday.
+In our next milestones for baby article we will highlight baby’s development from seven months to their first birthday.